danbz/aesthetic-programming/source/7-VocableCode/Readme.md

     - You may speak on a certain part (phonetics) of the word or sentence.
 In other words, the word / sentence doesn’t need ot be fully prounced.
     - The first words “queer is” can be omitted.
     - Record your voice, and convert your voice file into wav file format.
 (The free software audicity could be considered to do the file conversion.)
-5. Add your voice/s and update the program with your own voice/s.
+5. Add your voice/s and update the program with your own voice/s (update the JSON file and put your voice files under the voices folder).
+Refresh the program and see if you can hear your own voice in connection with other voices.
 6. Advanced: Try to change the presentation of the text, e.g. its color and the animated behavior of the text.
 7. Discuss the different critical and aesthetic aspects of queer code with others.